UT-LCA/scale-cnn/README.md

 - python3 and pip3.
 Virtual environment support also required if you do not have admin privileges.
 - Vitis HLS v2020.2, with `vitis_hls` executable directory added to `PATH`

+With these satisfied, the only step required for setup is to set the environment variable `SCALE_CNN_ROOT` to the top-level directory of the repo.

 ## Directory Structure

 - `common/` contains files that can be shared among all layer implementations of any layer type